mcqll/mcqll.github.io/README.md

 ```
 if it is correctly configured, `bundle exec jekyll serve` should work to serve the site locally.

 **NOTE:** Latest version of Jekyll (3.8.3) is not compatible with latest github-pages gem.
-You'll be able to work with both gems by downgrading Jekyll in your Gemfile to 3.7.3..
+You'll be able to work with both gems by downgrading Jekyll in your Gemfile to 3.7.3.

-To downgrad:
+To downgrade jekyll:
-In your Gemfile, change `gem 'jekyll'` to `gem 'jekyll', '3.7.3'`.
+In the Gemfile, change `gem 'jekyll'` to `gem 'jekyll', '3.7.3'`.
 Then, `bundle update`.
+This should already be so in the current version of the Gemfile in this repository.

 ## Editing workflow !
 IMPORTANT !